pammacdotnet/TypstPaper/paper.typ

 - #package-link("Neoplot")#footnote[https://github.com/KNnut/neoplot], for generating plots with Gnuplot (see @fig:neoplot).
 - #package-link("Jlyfish")#footnote[https://github.com/andreasKroepelin/TypstJlyfish.jl], for integrating Julia code.
 - #package-link("Callisto")#footnote[https://github.com/knuesel/callisto], for reading and rendering Jupyter notebooks.
-- #package-link("Diagraph")#footnote[https://github.com/Robotechnic/diagraph], for binding simple Graphviz-based diagrams (see @fig:dot).
+- #package-link("Diagraph")#footnote[https://github.com/Robotechnic/diagraph], for binding simple Graphviz-based diagrams (see @fig:dot). // the figure is too far behind
 - #package-link("Nulite")#footnote[https://github.com/j-mueller/typst-vegalite], for plotting Vega-based charts.

 = The markup language <sec:markup>
 Typst employs straightforward markup syntax for standard formatting operations.
-For instance, headings can be created with the `=` symbol, while text can be italicized by enclosing it in `_underscores_`.
+For instance, headings can be created with the `=` symbol, while text can be italicized by enclosing it in `_underscores_`. // inconsistent example/description narrative.

 Typst employs three distinct syntactical modes: markup, math, and code.
 By default, a Typst document operates in _markup mode_, which handles standard text formatting. _Math mode_ enables the composition of mathematical expressions, while _code mode_ provides access to Typst's scripting capabilities for dynamic content generation.
 Transitions between these modes are governed by specific markers (@tab:modes).

+// This table doesn't show the transitions between modes, like in a matrix.
 #figure(
   table(
     columns: (0.55fr, 1.5fr, 1.7fr),